E-commerce business in Saudi Arabia in 2023

 - MISA is inefficient and unfortunately licensing procedures are tedious and long, with multiple in-person visits to MISA offices required;

-- Healy Consultants Group PLC’s step by step process for Saudi Arabia company incorporation ensures our Clients are shielded from many of the day-to-day challenges of e-commerce business set up and licensing.
+- Healy Consultants Group’s step by step process for Saudi Arabia company incorporation ensures our Clients are shielded from many of the day-to-day challenges of e-commerce business set up and licensing.

 Saudi Arabia e-commerce business setup requirements